 During my volleyball years, the scores and our league ranking were very important.
 Equally, we cherished the times of trust, joy, celebration and sharing with each other.
 As a young women’s team, we were all having our own challenges that we could bring to training, share with each other, and sweat the stress off with exercise.
-I had teammates who were being abused at home, some of us were close to being burned out from exam stress, some of us were going through health issues.
+I had teammates who were being abused at home, some of us were close to being burned out from exam stress, some of us were going through health issues, some of them even faced domestic violence, and the abusers are now facing charges for domestic abuse.
 But in the end, we were a team.
 We knew how that abused girl or stressed friend could become a new version of themselves on the court.
 Our team was bonded on many levels and ranked top on our emotional leagues.

 I also gained a large proportion of my automated willpower and self-determined positive actions from this wonderful team.
 I scored top in my university exams and always aimed at whatever my mind and heart could dream of.
 Now the games are over, all the fields are closed and I am 20 years older, I feel the responsibility and joy of carrying the torch and spirit of volleyball through my projects and lifestyle.
 My biggest wish is to inspire good action for my daughters, my communities and future generations.
 Because, in volleyball, almost all coaches were once players.
 They grow new players so that the game continues, and more lives are elevated.

 When the Coronavirus threat is over, we have to create new norms in our businesses and lives, remembering what is really important: how we take care of ourselves, of each other and Nature.
 I encourage you to reflect on the learnings from your life – both before and during this quarantine time.
 Think of ways to apply them more in your life and work, and inspire others to foster those cultures, mindsets and rituals in their lives and works.
 What would be your torch to carry forward?
 Who would you like to keep on inspiring when your time on the court is due?